musictheory/BuildSpork/README.md

 `[spork] stop` - Informs Build Spork that a build stopped.
 This event is automatically broadcasted for single-build scripts.

-Note: When a script is ran by Build Spork, the `net.musictheory.spork` environment variable is set to `1`.
+Note: When a script is ran by Build Spork, the `net_musictheory_spork` environment variable is set to `1`.
 When this variable is not set, you may wish to suppress `[spork]` messages.

 ### Notifications

 All events are broadcasted via [NSDistributedNotificationCenter](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSDistributedNotificationCenter_Class/index.html) with a notification name of `net.musictheory.spork.event`.

+When the user clicks on a file issue, Build Spork emits a `net.musictheory.spork.open` notification.

 Look at the example Sublime Text plug-in to see how to integrate these notifications with an editor.